-Fish Ball Noodle Soup.
-Thick chewy udon noodles in a warm chicken broth accompanied with bouncy delicious fish balls, bok choy, bean sprouts, mushrooms and green onions.
-A quick and comforting meal.
-Ready in less than 15 minutes.
+Chewy udon noodles in a warm chicken broth with bouncy fish balls, baby bok choy, bean sprouts, seafood mushrooms and green onions.
+This quick and easy fish ball noodle soup is ready in 15 minutes with simple ingredients.
+A comforting meal.

 Jump to:

-This is the perfect bowl to cozy up to when the colder weather hits.
+This is the perfect bowl of noodles to cozy up to when the colder weather hits.
 I love this warming recipe because it's so quick, simple and filling!
-The bouncy fish balls with the chewy noodles are the best part!

 Please scroll down to below recipe card for exact measurements.